 Johannes Kepler lived at a time when astronomy and astrology collided.
-He was a proponent of a “theory of astrology freed from superstition”.
-He lived coincidently through another great conjunction of Saturn and Jupiter.
+He propounded a "theory of astrology freed from superstition" and lived coincidently through another great conjunction of Saturn and Jupiter.
 I wonder how astrology relates to astronomy.
-Can the Sun and other celestial objects revolving around it have an impact on humans’ behavior?
+Can the Sun and other celestial objects revolving around it impact humans' behavior?
 The late integration of Uranus, followed by Neptune and Pluto to the astrological discourse and the reverse status of Pluto —which is no longer recognized as a main planet but rather as a Kuiper belt object — makes it all the more doubtful that astrology could be a reliable system of knowledge.

-If, for example, Pluto’s influence is based on its size, it is actually less massive than Jupiterian moons Io, Europa, Ganymede, and Callisto, Neptune's Triton, and Saturn's Titan.
-If it is because it revolves around the Sun, it begs the question of whether the addition of all the Trans-Neptunian Objects and comets would make astrological data more accurate.
-To keep up with the flow of astronomical discoveries, Ceres, Chiron, Pallas, and Juno were later added to the astrological discourse.
+If, for example, Pluto's influence is based on its size, it is actually less massive than Jupiterian moons Io, Europa, Ganymede, and Callisto, Neptune's Triton, and Saturn's Titan.
+Suppose it is because it revolves around the Sun.
+In that case, it begs the question of whether adding all the Trans-Neptunian Objects and comets would make astrological data more accurate.
+Ceres, Chiron, Pallas, and Juno were later added to the astrological discourse to keep up with the flow of astronomical discoveries.

 Maybe the difference between astronomy and astrology stems from the difference between the physical world and the experiential world.
 Because of its lack of operational efficiency, we have assumed that astrology doesn’t work.
-As a scientific study, astronomy explains the cosmos’ physical characteristics, while astrology intends to frame how we experience it.
-In her 2018 book entitled Error and Loss, Ashley Curtis outlined her intuitive approach to reality and claimed that “reason has become our chief instinct”, but “not because it leads to knowledge of an objective reality, but simply because it works”.
-This “idea of reason as so transparently truth-delivering that it needs no justification” is an evolutionary advantage that we have embraced.
+Astronomy explains the cosmos’ physical characteristics as a scientific study, while astrology intends to frame how we experience it.
+In her 2018 book, Error and Loss, Ashley Curtis outlined her intuitive approach to reality and claimed that “reason has become our chief instinct” but “not because it leads to knowledge of an objective reality, but simply because it works.”
+This “idea of reason as so transparently truth-delivering that it needs no justification” is an evolutionary advantage we have embraced.
 The problem with reason is that it reflects our assumptions about what we consider reasonable more than reality itself.
 She concludes that “our real search for truth and meaning cannot but be experiential.”

 I usually shy away from words like truth, for I am unsure that there is an ultimate truth, and I believe in myriads of bits of experience and feeling in the Universe, each with their own subjective view.
 Truth isn’t on the list of words, like avoidance, nothingness, and beyond, that cast a spell on me, for my truth is beyond.
 Beyond distance, beyond the horizon.
 Beyond the reach of imagination, beyond the heliosphere.
 Beyond appearance, beyond physical reach.
 Beyond the known world, beyond our earthly life.
 Beyond ourselves, beyond the grave.
 Beyond reality, beyond possibility.
 Beyond hope, beyond illusions.
 Beyond limits, beyond understanding.
 Beyond individual needs, concerns, bubbles, and beyond the visible.

 But I agree with Ashley Curtis’ conclusion that to satisfy our search for answers, “rather than reasoning towards ultimate propositions” with a mathematical or philosophical language, “we need to experience as deeply, richly, fully as we can.”
 And that’s where I sense Thomas’ experience with consciousness comes in if we are to believe that within ourselves lies a blueprint of the solar system, if not the Universe.
-If there is such a thing that resonates inside us and lies within the dynamic interaction with the physical Universe, the individual consciousness may feel isolated because reasoning has drifted apart from feeling.
-That resonance might help explain the nature of astrological influence.
+Suppose such a thing resonates inside us and lies within the dynamic interaction with the physical Universe.
+In that case, the individual consciousness may feel isolated because reasoning has drifted apart from feeling.
+That resonance might help shed light on the nature of astrological influence.

 We are left with a licence to enchantment.

-Overall, many questions remain notably about the nature of the interaction between Neptune's very shallow ionosphere, its thermosphere, and magnetosphere and about the process responsible for the elevated temperatures observed in the upper atmosphere.
-We may have to wait until the 2030s or beyond for ESA or NASA to send a spacecraft with an atmospheric probe to orbit the sub-giant.
-Until then, next-generation telescopes like the James Webb will provide more clues.
+Overall, many questions remain about the nature of the interaction between Neptune's very shallow ionosphere, thermosphere, and magnetosphere and the process responsible for the elevated temperatures observed in the upper atmosphere.
+We may have to wait for 2030's or beyond for ESA or NASA to send a spacecraft with an atmospheric probe to orbit the sub-giant.
+Until then, next-generation telescopes such as the James Webb will provide more clues.
 So far, we have remotely observed that its envelope possesses highly supersolar metallicities.
 It is made up mostly of hydrogen and helium with smaller fractions of heavy elements such as carbon in the form of methane.
 In 1991, it was determined that Neptune emits around 2.6 times the energy it receives from the Sun, which is the highest of any planet in the solar system.
 That is what gives it that overluminous appearance.
 Methane, in particular, gives Neptune its blue color.
 After all, I may be Neptunian, for blue is the color of my heart.